-Pupil's details: Does the pupil know this form has been completed?
-Name: completed: Why are you concerned about this pupil?
+Pupil's details: Does the pupil know this form has been Name: completed?
+Why are you concerned about this pupil?
 (Please provide a description of any incidents/conversations and the dates they occurred.
 You must make clear what is fact and what is opinion or hearsay.
 You must not ask the pupil leading questions or try to investigate the concern yourself).
-What have you observed and when?
+What have you observed and when? /This role atos to anything you have norsonally What have you observed and when?
 (This relates to anything you have personally witnessed).
 What have you been told and when?
 (Write here anything you have been told by the pupil or another person.
 Be clear about who has said what).

 What have you heard and when?
 (This may be third-party information that is relevant yet unsubstantiated).
-Do the pupil's parents know this form has been completed?
-(Parents should not be contacted by anyone in the school if this could place the pupil at risk).
+1. 15 /5 Do the pupil's parents know this form has been completed?
+(Parents should not be contacted by anyone in the school if this could place the pupil at risk). contacted by anyone in the school in this could place the papir at risky.
 Does the pupil have any visible injury, or have they told you they have been injured?
 If yes, has medical advice been sought?
 Date and time of this record: Signature: Full name: Name and position this record was handed to: Date and time the above person received this record: